-State Fair Entries - 1 individual entry from 50233; 1 individual entry from 50234; 1 individual entry from 50236 and 1 club entry from 50235.
+State Fair Entries - 1 individual entry from 50233; 1 individual entry from 50234; 1 club entry from 50235.
 All individual classes are premium eligible.
 Club entries are not premium eligible.

 ALL Items in the display (including the project book) must be attached to the display board.